 |Conscience International President, Dr. James Jennings off-loading food for distribution|

 Temperatures in northern Iraq are excessively hot in Summer and very cold in winter.
 Sharing the harsh climate with the refugees fleeing from ISIS, Conscience International's relief team endured temperatures of 122 degrees in August.
-With winter approaching, hundreds of thousands of refugees and internally displaced persons in the Kurdish zone face additional hardships.
+With winter approaching, hundreds of thousands of refugees and internally displaced persons face additional hardships.

 Conscience International supplies medical aid and continues to work with our Iraqi partners to deliver aid to those driven from their homes by terrorism and war.